americanexpress/one-app/README.md

 One App contains a single route `<ModuleRoute moduleName={root-module-name}/>` which loads the root-module configured by `root-module-name`.
 This is what makes the root module the entry point to your application.
-As One App does not set a path for the root module the root module itself is required to have at least a single route with a path.
+As One App does not set a path by default, the root module itself is required to have at least a single route with a path.

 ```js